 10 songs we’re dying to hear live from Dave Wyndorf & Co.

 10) Black Balloon [Superjudge, 1993]: The track that will become the template for future ‘little songs’ as Wyndorf likes to call them.
-Otherworldly sound thanks to the mellotron that was used in the studio, it woMMagnet004uld be a great ‘pause’ in a live setting.
+Otherworldly sound thanks to the mellotron that was used in the studio, it would be a great ‘pause’ in a live setting.

 9) Perish in Fire [Mastermind, 2010]: One of the best speedy songs in Monster Magnet’s discography in the 21st century, it seems like it was meant to be played live.
 Simple yet very effective Stooges-style riff.